 Elizabeth Garlow, Co-Founder

 Elizabeth loves to connect.
-From connecting deeply with other passionate change-makers to connecting the dots on our collective journey toward a more just, mission-driven economy, Elizabeth has dedicated her professional live to economic transformation and discerning the movements of the Holy Spirit
+From connecting deeply with other passionate change-makers to connecting the dots on our collective journey toward a more just, moral economy, Elizabeth has dedicated her professional live to economic transformation and discerning the movements of the Holy Spirit.

-Elizabeth is the co-founder of the Francesco Collaborative, inspired by Pope Francis’s Economy of Francesco movement.
+Elizabeth is the co-founder of the Francesco Collaborative, which was in part inspired by the kinds of spaces she longed to be a part of as an investor: one that invites us to show up as our spiritually rooted selves, with deep vulnerability and a commitment to critique the structural problems of our global economy and dare to dream about our role in its transformation.
 Through her work, she supports protagonists of transformation that seek to draw on shared lineages of faith, spirituality, and wisdom to shape the economy.
-Elizabeth is a senior fellow at New America, where she focuses on structural reform and imagines new ways of building an economy rooted in wellbeing.
+Elizabeth is also a senior fellow at New America, where she focuses on structural reform and imagines new ways of building an economy rooted in wellbeing.

 Felipe Witchger, Co-Founder